datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect2_activity_planning.md

           |____|
  ```

- Activity networks can be used to assess the feasability of the projects completion
+ Activity networks can be used to assess the feasibility of the projects completion
  date, identify when resources are needed, calculate when costs incur, and to coordinate
  the staff between tasks.